mgmacleod/Modeling-Self-Reference/initialization.md

 **Expected result**: All packages from requirements.txt installed

 **Current dependencies** (as of 2025-12-15):
+**Current dependencies**: See `requirements.txt` (source of truth).

+Key packages used by the empirical Wikipedia N-link analysis include:
+- duckdb
-- mwparserfromhell
+- pyarrow
-- mwxml
+- numpy
-- requests
+- pandas

 ---